richardhanksjr/music-theory-api/README.md

 * Create a subclass of questions.questions.Question
 * Implement all required methods.
 * question_type should return a unique, descriptive string
-* Add new question to the questions.feature file.
+* Add new question to the questions.fixture file.
 This will register the question with the application.